jimenez/marathon/docs/docs/service-discovery-load-balancing.md

 Marathon-lb is a Dockerized application that includes both HAProxy an application that uses Marathon's REST API to regenerate the HAProxy configuration.
 It supports more advanced functionality like SSL offloading, sticky connections and VHost based load balancing, allowing you to specify virtual hosts for your Marathon applications.

+When using Marathon-lb, note that it is not necessary to set `requirePorts` to `true`, as described in the [ports documentation](ports.html).

 See the [Marathon-lb repository](https://github.com/mesosphere/marathon-lb) for more information or check out [the tutorial on the Mesosphere blog](https://mesosphere.com/blog/2015/12/04/dcos-marathon-lb/).

 ## haproxy-marathon-bridge

 Marathon ships with a simple shell script called `haproxy-marathon-bridge` which uses Marathon's REST API to create a config file for HAProxy.
 The `haproxy-marathon-bridge` provides a minimum set of functionality and is easier to understand for beginners or as a good starting point for a custom implementation.
+Note that this script itself is now deprecated and should not be used as-is in production.
+For production use, please consider using Marathon-lb, above.

 To generate an HAProxy configuration from Marathon running at `localhost:8080` with the `haproxy-marathon-bridge` script: